-Built will prepare and implement site based, progressive Environmental Control Maps (ECMs) which as a minimum:
+Built will prepare and implement site based, progressive Environmental Control Maps (ECMs) in coordination with The Blue Book which as a minimum:

 - Depicting the current representation of the site; Refer Figure 6-1 and Figure 6-2 for laydown/storage area - Indicate which environmental procedures, environmental approvals, or licences are applicable; - Illustrate the site, showing significant structures, work areas and boundaries; - Illustrate the environmental control measures and environmentally sensitive receivers; - Is endorsed by Built's Environmental Manager or delegate; - Include all the training and competency requirements for relevant workers; and. - Be communicated to relevant workers, including sign off the appropriate procedures prior to commencing works on the specific site and / or activity.